¿Por qué ser Resiliente-Inteligente?

 - Insurance costs will increase faster for vulnerable houses

-- Greater and easier data transparency will alert buyers on resilience information that in the past was opaque and difficult to get
+- Greater and easier data transparency will alert buyers about resilience information that in the past was opaque and difficult to obtain

 - In the post-COVID era, homes and locations you don’t have to evacuate from will be in greater demand